DeadDogDeus/DDStateMachine/README.md

 ![Abstract diagram](/Screenshots/Abstract%20diagram.png?raw=true)

 # Introduction
-This framework is an interpretation of UML state machine (https://en.wikipedia.org/wiki/UML_state_machine) and a finite automaton (https://en.wikipedia.org/wiki/Finite-state_machine).
+This framework is an interpretation of [UML state machine](https://en.wikipedia.org/wiki/UML_state_machine) and [a finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine).

 There are main components of DDStateMachine:
 * **StateMachineBuilder.** The state machine can be initialized just via StateMachineBuilder it provides a flexible interface for creating different sequences of states and relations between them.